Scooby-Doo in film: Scoob! Holiday Haunt (unreleased)

 In June 2021, Cervone said that a sequel to Scoob! was in development.
 On December 22, 2021, HBO Max released a sizzle reel featuring a first look at a Christmas-themed prequel film, titled Scoob!
 Holiday Haunt, which was to be released on the service in December 2022.
 The film takes place in the gang's youth, with Welker and the actors who portrayed the younger versions reprising their roles while Cervone returned to write the film with Paul Dini as well to produce the project.
 The film was co-directed by Bill Haller and Michael Kurinsky, and had a production budget of $40 million.
 On August 2, 2022, Warner Bros.
 Discovery canceled its release, citing cost-cutting measures and a refocus on theatrical films rather than creating projects for streaming.
 Tony Cervone would go on to say on the same day that the project was "practically finished".
 Later that month, it was reported that the film would still be finished, even though Warner Bros.
 Discovery had no present plans to release it.
 The film was finally finished on November 4, 2022.

 Limited theatrical animated films

 Scooby-Doo! in Where's My Mummy?
 (2005)

 The film had a limited theatrical release in the United States on May 13, 2005.

-Scooby-Doo!
-Stage Fright (2013)

-The film had a limited theatrical release in the United States on August 20, 2013.